About Casimir & Inanimate Objects

 These are both fairly common tools, found in hobby, art, and hardware stores.
 An X-acto knife is a small, fine blade.
 (Available in a variety of sizes and shapes.)
 It’s excellent for sculpting and slicing small parts.
 A mat knife, sometimes called a utility knife or box cutter, is a larger blade that can handle heavier tasks without as much risk of breaking (like slicing through thick plastic).

 A Dremel is a marvelous, multi-use tool available in most home improvement stores.
 It’s a small rotational motor.
 Dremels are designed to be used with numerous bits serving different purposes.
-It can act as a drill, a sander, a grinder, a small saw, a polisher, etc. It’s great for eating through chunks of unwanted plastic.
+It can act as a drill, a sander, a grinder, a small saw, a polisher, etc. It’s great for eating through areas of unwanted plastic, or cutting though medium-sized chunks.
 A basic set can start around $75, and is probably the best investment a customizer can make as far as tools are concerned.
 Easily found at most home improvement stores.

 A Dremel box is an ingenious apparatus that allows you to drill and sand without making a huge mess in the room you’re in.
 Depending on the material being altered, drilling and sanding can produce a lot of debris and dust.
 A Dremel box keeps most of that contained.